 This is the reality many married (or previously married) women experience when looking at their Social Security statement showing every year of their earnings history.
 Often, women see that they have earned little income over the past 30 or 35 or 40 years.
 In many cases, their entire work history is filled with zeroes.

 Another reality check comes when reviewing the family balance sheet of assets and investments.
 In many cases women see only a “his” column rather than “his” and “hers” columns filled with assets owned by each spouse.
 She often sees a large “his” column compared to a small “her” column.
 As a result, many women feel unbalanced about the balance sheet.
-They see that they are penniless on paper or entitled to only a small amount of income.
+They see they are penniless on paper or entitled to only a small amount of income.

 This is a searing moment of truth when they realize they are entering retirement without a dime in their own name, with little to no Social Security earnings, and no individual retirement accounts.
 Of course, women have access to money in joint accounts with their husbands or partners, but they don’t own their own money and therefore don’t control the money.

-There is a Solution: the IRA
+There is a Solution: IRAs for married women

 Enter the underrated, undervalued, underutilized Individual Retirement Accounts or IRAs.
 These accounts can be incredibly valuable to women, but not in ways we often measure value.
 There are “hidden values” to IRAs that don’t fit into typical financial assessments.
+And, they are especially important for married women.

 More important, women are missing the bigger picture when it comes to their retirement and a stable financial future.
 Women simply are not saving enough and then seem surprised when retirement and financial insecurity is at the door step.
 A top concern of women moving into retirement years is to not become a burden on their children.
 And, yet, they often have not taken the steps necessary to remain independent.